The Economist Ranks UC Davis MBA in the World’s Top Tier

 No. 1 in the World for Diversity of Corporate Recruiters

-This is the third consecutive year UC Davis has been recognized in the top tier in this critical category.
+This is the fourth consecutive year UC Davis has been recognized in the top tier in this critical category.
 The No. 1 ranking is based on the range of industry sectors that have provided career opportunities for our graduates.
 It reflects the breadth of interests of UC Davis MBA students and their ability to compete successfully in today’s global economy.

-We are especially pleased to be ranked No. 1 in the world in recruiter diversity, and ranked internationally among the top business schools,” said Dean Steven Currall.
+We are especially pleased to continue to be ranked No. 1 in the world in recruiter diversity, and ranked internationally among the top business schools,” said Dean Steven Currall.
 “This is a testament to the skills of our graduates meeting the needs of employers across a broad range of industries.
 It also shows the strength of our corporate relations and the career opportunities available to UC Davis MBAs.”

 The Economist solicits input from more than 100 business schools and students/alumni, and then measures and weights the data to calculate the overall rankings.
 The rankings are based on various components’ importance among business students and alumni who graduated within the last three years.